adrianb1999/ExpensesManager/README.md

 # Expenses Manager

 ## About
-This project represent a simple "Expense Manager" web application in which you create an account and add your expenses.
+This project represents a simple "Expense Manager" web application in which you create an account and add your expenses.

-The application has a frontend and a backend, it can be used at the same time as a website or an api.
+The application has a frontend and a backend, it can be used at the same time as a website or as an api.

-##Website part:
+##Frontend:

 First, we need to create an account, after that we have to verify it via email.

 <img src="./screenshots/ss2.png">

-After we finish the account verification, we get into ours account.
+After finishing the account verification, we get into our account.

 <img src="./screenshots/ss1.png">

-The first page is the expense page where we can see you expenses.
+The first page is the expense page where we can see the expenses.
 We can add, edit or delete an expense.

 <img src="./screenshots/ss4.png">

-The application also have a statistics page and a user info page.
+The application also has a statistics page and a user info page.

-## API Documentation
+## Backend/API Documentation

 ### Create account example:

 `# POST /api/createAccount`
 ```
 Request Header: